-Benchmark data were also available for a first-grade class receiving Fundations[®] instruction.
-As depicted in Figure 2A, statistically significant growth was observed in the composite DIBELS scores of these students, F(2, 32) = 21.78, MSE = 1698.84, p < .001, η p2 = .58.
+Benchmark data were also available for a first grade class that received Fundations instruction.
+As depicted in Figure 3, statistically significant growth was observed in the composite DIBELS scores of these students, F(2, 32) = 21.78, MSE = 1698.84, p < 0.001, $\eta p2 = 0.58$.
 From the beginning to the end of the year, students' composite DIBELS scores grew over two standard deviations, d = 2.12.

-In the middle of the first grade, students began to complete the Oral Reading Fluency test of the DIBELS.
-This test provides both measures of number of words read correct and a percent accuracy measure.
+In the middle of the first grade, students were administered the DIBELS Oral Reading Fluency (ORF) subtest.
+This subtest measures both the number of words read correctly and percent accuracy.

-As depicted in Figure 2B, students made statistically significant gains from the middle to the end of the year in the number of words they read correct increasing on average over 1.5 standard deviations, t(16) = 9.03, p < .001, d = 1.66.
+As depicted in Figure 4, students made statistically significant gains from the middle to the end of the year in the number of words they read correctly; this measure increased on average over 1.5 standard deviations, t(16) = 9.03, p < 0.001, d = 1.66.